dotnet/runtime/src/clr/Documentation/design-docs/first-class-structs.md

   from a call or intrinsic
   - Including SIMD types as well as other pointer-sized-or-less struct types
 - Enable enregistration of structs that have no field accesses
-- Optimize these types as effectively as any other basic type
+- Optimize struct types as effectively as primitive types
   - Value numbering, especially for types that are used in intrinsics (e.g. SIMD)
   - Register allocation